Drop and rebuild an index in Azure AI Search

-This article explains how to drop and rebuild an Azure Cognitive Search index.
+This article explains how to drop and rebuild an Azure AI Search index.
 It explains the circumstances under which rebuilds are required, and provides recommendations for mitigating the impact of rebuilds on ongoing query requests.
 If you have to rebuild frequently, we recommend using index aliases to make it easier to swap which index your application is pointing to.

 During active development, it's common to drop and rebuild indexes when you're iterating over index design.
 Most developers work with a small representative sample of their data to facilitate this process.